Elizabeth B Ford, MD

 Overview

-Dr. Ford specializes in the care of individuals with mental health needs who are or have been involved in the cirminal justice system.
+Dr. Ford specializes in the care of individuals with mental health needs who are or have been involved in the criminal justice system.
 She has been in direct care and leadership positions throughout her almost 20-year career, including at Bellevue Hospital and Rikers Island.
 She has also been involved in the training of medical students, psychiatrists, and forensic psychiatrists, as well as a variety of non-medical mental health professionals.
 She co-founded and chairs the Workgroup for Justice-Involved Behavioral Health in the Department, focused on using the Department's research, training and clinical expertise to improve the awareness, understanding, treatment and care of justice-involved individuals and to do so through collaboration with those most affected by the criminal justice system.

 Email: Elizabeth.ford@nyspi.columbia.edu or ef2694@cumc.columbia.edu